hsharame/Python-for-Data-Science/Starting/ex09/README.md

 ## Installation

-To build and install the package, follow these steps:
+To build and install the package:

 1. **Install the build tool**
 ```bash